PET-Matematica-UFPR/petmatematica.ufpr.br/content/tags/jornal/_index.md

 +++
-title = "Joral do PET"
+title = "Jornal do PET"
 +++